rolfed/danniel-rolfe-resume/README.md

 * Collaborated with product owner and project manager to define scope of work via Agile methodologies

 **Front-end Developer - Consultant | 17Hats | Hillsboro (Remote), Or | Mar 2017 - June 2017**
-* Responsible for the development of various features in Javascript
+* Responsible for the development of various features in React
 * Collaborated with a team of developers, project managers, product owners, and UX/UI designers in an Agile environment
 * Collaborate with the customer support team to help streamline bug fixing